Khagen Murmu

+to 2019 and 2 times Zilla Parishad Member as Bidyut Karmadkha and Served as a Sahakari Sabhadhipati from Malda Zilla Parishad 1993-2003.

 Personal life

 Murmu was born on 2 February 1960 to Jalo Murmu and Sakro Hembrom in Shekhpar of Malda district in the state of West Bengal.
 He completed his graduation in Bachelor of Arts from Magadh University, Patna.
 Murmu married Manju Kisku on 10 May 1985, with whom he has three sons and a daughter.
 Murmu is also a social worker.

 Political career

 Murmu is a Santhali leader.
-He was first elected from Habibpur constituency as member of CPIM in 2001.
+He was first elected from Habibpur constituency as member of CPI(M) in 2001.
 In 2019 he joined Bharatiya Janata Party and was selected for Lok Sabha 2019 Indian general election from Maldaha Uttar (Lok Sabha constituency).

+On 6 October 2025, Murmu sustained head injuries when his car was pelted with stones in Nagrakata.
+Murmu and his colleague, Shankar Ghosh, were visiting flood-affected areas in north Bengal when their car was surrounded by a crowd who started throwing stones at them.